aloilor/80s-lofi-run/README.md

 ![Alt text](images/raedme-index.png)

 ## IMPORTANT: note to the player
 The game is heavily dependent on RAM and GPU.
 There is a high chance it will not run on a low spec PC how it was designed to run.
-For that matter, we will attach a video demonstration of how the game should work on a normal PC.
+For that matter, we attached below a video demonstration of how the game should work on a normal PC.

 ## Authors
 * Aloisi Lorenzo - 1836344